 Content: Age-appropriate skill and fitness development, practical use of the gym and equipment, personal safety, wellness, and nutrition.
 Topics include methods of assessing physical education skills and integrating physical education and health into the math and language arts curriculum.
-Prerequisites: Admission to Early Childhood/Elementary Program.
+Prerequisites: None.